hmArthur/tetris_in_c/README.md

 # Tetris C - Raylib

 A **Tetris** game written in **C** using [Raylib](https://www.raylib.com/) with support for **Linux**, **Windows**, and **Web (WASM)**.
+You can play it on your browser using this link https://tetrisweb-assembly-playable.vercel.app/

 ---